macformula/racecar/docs/docs/firmware/dev-setup/index.md

             Add: --target=arm64-apple-darwin22.6.0
         ```

-## Additional Dependencies

-### gRPC

-!!! warning "Optional Dependency"

-    _You probably don't need this._

-    Within the racecar repo, gRPC is only used by the SIL Client under `firmware/validation/sil/`.
-The client is used by the Raspberry Pi MCAL to interact with the [HIL / SIL](https://github.com/macformula/hil).

-    You only need gRPC if you will be working on the HIL.
-Otherwise, do not worry about installing it.

-You will need a Unix development environment (Unix machine, WSL, or remote into the Raspberry Pi).

-Go through the [gRPC C++ Quickstart Guide](https://grpc.io/docs/languages/cpp/quickstart/).
-Build the example project.

 ## Pre-Commit Setup

 We use `pre-commit` hooks to run formatting and code checks before the code is pushed.